All Products

 This document applies only to the China (Beijing) region.
 To use the models, you must use an API key from the China (Beijing) region.

-User Guide: For model descriptions and selection recommendations, see Real-time Speech Recognition.
+User guide: For model descriptions and selection guidance, see Real-time speech recognition - Fun-ASR/Paraformer.

 Prerequisites

-• You have activated the service and obtained an API key.
-To prevent security risks from code leakage, configure the API key as an environment variable instead of hard-coding it in your code.
+• You have activated the Model Studio and created an API key.
+To prevent security risks, export the API key as an environment variable instead of hard-coding it in your code.

 Note